KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

 **Ranges** is the collection of ranges for parameters found in the mission file.

-### Begin Analysis
+### How to Start Optimization Analysis

-The analyzer will first create **NumExploreSamples** (e.g. 10) samples without trying to optimize- just to learn and explore the space.
+If optimizing, the analyzer will first create **NumExploreSamples** (e.g. 10) samples without trying to optimize- just to learn and explore the space.
 Scrimmage will then run the mission with those sampled parameters, each sample **NumIterationsPerSample** (e.g. 5) times.
 This means using the example values, scrimmage would run 10 * 5 = 50 times.

 After the exploration step, the analyzer can begin to iteratively exploit. **NumExploitSamples** (e.g. 15) defines how many iterations of further exploration/exploitation to sample.
 BO's kappa value controls the aggressiveness of the exploitation.
 Scrimmage would run 15 * 5 = 75 more times to attempt maximizing the function.